Debrecen: Sports

 The city had other association football clubs competing in the Nemzeti Bajnokság I. One of them was Bocskai FC who could also won the Magyar Kupa once in 1930.
 The other club from the city was Dózsa MaDISz TE who competed in the 1945-46 Nemzeti Bajnokság I.

 The city has hosted several international sporting events in recent years, such as the second World Youth Championships in Athletics in July 2001 and the first IAAF World Road Running Championships in October 2006.
 The 2007 European SC Swimming Championships and World Artistic Gymnastics Championships of 2002 also took place in Debrecen.
 Most recently, the city hosted the 19th FAI World Hot Air Balloon Championship in October 2010.
 In 2012, Debrecen hosted the 31st LEN European Swimming Championships.

+The Debrecen Speedway team race at the Perényi Pál Salakmotor Stadion in the south of the city.
+The stadium also regularly hosts international events including qualifying rounds of the Speedway World Cup and the Speedway European Championship.